ray-project/ray/README.md

-# Orchestra
+# Halo

-Orchestra is a distributed execution framework with a Python-like programming model.
+Halo is a distributed execution framework with a Python-like programming model.

 ## Design Decisions